 Plague is caused by Yersinia pestis.
 Symptoms are either severe pneumonia or massive lymphadenopathy with high fever, often progressing to septicemia.
 Diagnosis is epidemiologic and clinical, confirmed by culture and serologic testing.
 Treatment is with streptomycin or gentamicin; alternatives are a fluoroquinolone or doxycycline.

 Yersinia (formerly Pasteurella) pestis is a short bacillus that often shows bipolar staining (especially with Giemsa stain) and may resemble a safety pin.

 Plague occurs primarily in wild rodents (eg, rats, mice, squirrels, prairie dogs) and is transmitted from rodent to human by the bite of an infected rat flea vector.
 Human-to-human transmission occurs by inhaling droplet nuclei from patients with pulmonary infection (primary pneumonic plague), which is highly contagious.
 In endemic areas in the US, several cases may have been caused by household pets, especially cats (infected by eating infected rodents).
-Transmission from cats can be by bite or, if the cat has pneumonic plague, by inhalation of infected droplets.
+Transmission from cats can be by bite of an infected flea or, if the cat has pneumonic plague, by inhalation of infected respiratory droplets.

 Massive human epidemics (eg, the Black Death of the Middle Ages, an epidemic in Manchuria in 1911) have occurred.
 More recently, plague has occurred sporadically or in limited outbreaks.
 The last urban outbreak of rat-associated plague in the US occurred in Los Angeles in 1924 to 1925.
 Since that time, > 90% of human plague in the US has occurred in rural or semirural areas of the Southwest, especially New Mexico, Arizona, California, and Colorado.
 Yersinia is considered a possible agent of bioterrorism (see Biological Agents as Weapons).

 Symptoms and Signs

 In bubonic plague, the most common form, the incubation period is usually 2 to 5 days but varies from a few hours to 12 days.
 Onset of fever of 39.5 to 41° C is abrupt, often with chills.
 The pulse may be rapid and thready; hypotension may occur.
 Enlarged lymph nodes (buboes) appear with or shortly after the fever.
 The femoral or inguinal lymph nodes are most commonly involved, followed by axillary, cervical, or multiple nodes.
 Typically, the nodes are extremely tender and firm, surrounded by considerable edema.
 They may suppurate in the 2nd wk.
 The overlying skin is smooth and reddened but often not warm.
-A primary cutaneous lesion, varying from a small vesicle with slight local lymphangitis to an eschar, occasionally appears at the bite.
+A primary cutaneous lesion, varying from a small vesicle with slight local lymphangitis to an eschar, occasionally appears at the flea bite.
 The patient may be restless, delirious, confused, and uncoordinated.
 The liver and spleen may be enlarged.
-Because the bacteria can spread through the bloodstream to other parts of the body, bubonic plague may be complicated by pneumonic plague.
+Because the bacteria can spread through the bloodstream to other parts of the body, bubonic plague may be complicated by hematogenous (secondary) pneumonic plague.

 Primary pneumonic plague, caused by inhaling infected droplets, has a 2- to 3-day incubation period, followed by abrupt onset of high fever, chills, tachycardia, chest pain, and headache, often severe.
 Cough, not prominent initially, develops within 24 h.
 Sputum is mucoid at first, rapidly develops blood specks, and then becomes uniformly pink or bright red (resembling raspberry syrup) and foamy.
 Tachypnea and dyspnea are present, but pleuritic chest pain is not.
 Signs of consolidation are rare, and rales may be absent.

 Pestis minor, a more benign form of bubonic plague, usually occurs only in endemic areas.
 Lymphadenitis, fever, headache, and prostration subside within a week.